cagross/react-specials/README.md

 ## ⛏️ Installation <a name = "installation"></a>

-This section should help get you a copy of the project up and running on your local machine for development and testing purposes.
-The instructions are separated into those which setup the app's Browse component, and those which setup the app's Notify component.
+This section should help you get a copy of the project up and running on your local machine for development and testing purposes.
+The instructions are separated into those which setup the app's browse component, and those which setup the app's notify component.

 ### Prerequisites